C5T/Current/Storage/REST-API.md

 The entry point URL may also contain the URLs by which the user can access the respective schema files.
 This is applicable to F# and C++.

 [ TO DISCUSS ] The payload when `GET`-ting the resource corresponding to an individual record (ex. `/user/123`) will contain the `{...,"url_collection":".../users"}` reference to the URL to browse the whole collection, the record from which is being requested.
+Each resource can belong to one and only one collection.

 As a record is successfully created or modified, the response payload will contain its URL as the top-level `"url"` field.